html-graph/html-graph.github.io/content/canvas.md

 ### Unmark Port ### {#unmark-port}

-Unmarks a specified port, removing it's relation to the node.
+Unmarks a specified port, removing relation to the node.
 All edges connected to the port will also be removed.

 {{< code lang="javascript">}}
 canvas.unmarkPort("port-1");